-Whether or not you are receiving in-home care in McMurray, Pennsylvania, growing older does not automatically mean slowing down.
+Whether or not you are receiving in-home care in South Hills, Pennsylvania, growing older does not automatically mean slowing down.
 In fact, health and senior care experts encourage individuals who are over fifty years old to stay physically fit and active.
 Science has backed this recommendation, saying that exercise can help boost a person’s health and energy levels, and increase the possibility of older adults staying independent into their sixties, seventies, or even beyond.

 Despite this, the National Health Service (NHS) estimated that most seniors aged sixty-five and above spend, on average, at least ten hours every day either sitting or lying down.
 As being this inactive raises your risk of obesity and other diseases, your local provider of outstanding non-medical home care in Venetia, Pennsylvania recommends ensuring that you are getting at least some level of regular physical activity.